TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.20.md

 ---

-because by the works of the law shall no flesh be justified in his sight; for through the law [cometh] the knowledge of sin.
+Because by the works of the law, no flesh will be justified in his sight.
+For through the law comes the knowledge of sin.